inspiritilda/2420_linux_assigment_1/README.md

 To verify that the nginx configuration is functioning, simply copy one of the droplet's public IP addresses and paste it into your web browser, then press Enter.
 You should see the nginx homepage, which will display the name of your droplet along with its IP address.
 This indicates that your setup was successful.

-## Conclusion
-Congratulations!
-You have successfully created an Arch Linux droplet on DigitalOcean using the `doctl` command-line tool and automated the setup with `cloud-init`.
-You learned how to generate SSH keys for secure access, upload a custom image, and configure your server environment effectively (Sobel, 2020; Chacon & Straub, 2017; Nash, 2021).

-### Next Steps
-- Explore additional packages and configurations you can install via `cloud-init` to enhance your server's capabilities.
-- Consider setting up a firewall using `ufw` to further secure your droplet.
-- Learn about configuring web servers or databases to utilize your new Arch Linux server for development or hosting purposes.

-By understanding these processes, you’re better equipped to manage and deploy servers in a cloud environment (Tung, 2020; Stallings & Brown, 2019; Limoncelli, Chalup, & Hogan, 2016).

 ## References
-- Arch Linux. (n.d.). *Installation guide*.
-Retrieved from [https://wiki.archlinux.org/title/Installation_guide](https://wiki.archlinux.org/title/Installation_guide)

 - Arch Linux. (n.d.). *SSH Keys*.
 Retrieved from [https://wiki.archlinux.org/title/Secure_Shell#SSH_keys](https://wiki.archlinux.org/title/Secure_Shell#SSH_keys)

 - Canonical. (n.d.). *Cloud-init*.
 Retrieved from [https://cloud-init.readthedocs.io/en/latest/](https://cloud-init.readthedocs.io/en/latest/)

-- Chacon, S., & Straub, B. (2017). *Pro Git* (2nd ed.).
-Apress.
-Retrieved from [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2)

 - Cloud-init. (n.d.). *cloud-init docs*.
 Retrieved from [https://docs.cloud-init.io/en/latest/index.html](https://docs.cloud-init.io/en/latest/index.html)

-- DigitalOcean. (n.d.). *How to create and manage SSH keys on DigitalOcean*.
-Retrieved from [https://www.digitalocean.com/docs/ssh/create-ssh-keys/](https://www.digitalocean.com/docs/ssh/create-ssh-keys/)

-- DigitalOcean. (n.d.). *How to Perform Initial Server Configuration with Cloud-Init*.
-Retrieved from [https://www.digitalocean.com/community/tutorials/how-to-use-cloud-config-for-your-initial-server-setup](https://www.digitalocean.com/community/tutorials/how-to-use-cloud-config-for-your-initial-server-setup)

-- DigitalOcean. (n.d.). *How to use cloud-init to configure a droplet*.
-Retrieved from [https://www.digitalocean.com/docs/droplets/how-to/use-cloud-init/](https://www.digitalocean.com/docs/droplets/how-to/use-cloud-init/)

 - Sobel, M. (2020). *Learning Linux for iOS development: An introduction to Unix-based development for mobile applications*.
 Packt Publishing.